DelgadoJosh/WanderingInnScraper/README.md

 ## Description

 This program allows one to download as much or as little of the web novel **The Wandering Inn** as a .txt file.
-It uses Python's Beautiful Soup for the webscraping, and PySimpleGUI for the GUI.
+It uses Python's Beautiful Soup for the webscraping, PySimpleGUI for the GUI, and PyInstaller for the executable file.

 It has a GUI that takes in four options to specify how to download everything: